Takami-Marsh/pendulum_sim/README.md

 ## Analysis

-- The small-angle approximation produces results within 1% of the numerical solution for a 15° initial angle
+- The small-angle approximation produces results within 0.5% of the numerical solution for a 10° initial angle
 - The numerical method yields values closer to the expected 9.81 m/s²
-- Results demonstrate that the small-angle approximation is reasonably accurate for initial angles of 15°
+- Results demonstrate that the small-angle approximation is highly accurate for initial angles of 10°